Lim Koon Teck: Military career

 Before the British left, they asked Lim to stay back to keep law and order among the people, and to hand Penang over to the Japanese when the latter arrived.

-Japanese occupation

-As the Japanese army reached Penang, Lim Lim and his volunteers of Company “C” were to become the accepted backbone of law and order in the tiny village of Ayer Itam on which the population of George Town had descended.
+As the Japanese army reached Penang, Lim Lim and his volunteers of Company “C” were to become the accepted backbone of law and order in the village of Ayer Itam.
 On 17 December 1941 Lim organised 80 members of "D" (Chinese) Company of the 3rd Battalion, Straits Settlements Volunteer Force (Penang and Province Wellesley Volunteer Corps) to look after 80,000 evacuees who had fled to Ayer Itam from George Town.

 A Japanese Lieutenant with 10 men arrived from the mainland on a sampan.
 Lim approached the officer and handed over Penang to him.
-He was asked to take the Lieutenant around and he did so, taking him all over Ayer Itam, after which the officer, having observed that everything was peaceful, instructed Lim to carry on with his Government of the place which he did for about a month before the Japanese took complete control.
+He was asked to take the Lieutenant around and he did so, taking him all over Ayer Itam, after which the officer, having observed that everything was peaceful, instructed Lim to carry on with his governance of the place which he did for about a month before the Japanese took complete control.

-Eventually the Magistrate Court began again.
-Lim had been offered to take up the post or be taken away by the Japanese Military Police.
-Conditions in prison were so bad that Lim avoided sending people there, preferring to let them off with a warning and an extremely light sentence.
-The Japanese noticed this and after a few months he was replaced with a Malay who became magistrate.
-They made Lim the Civil District Judge in Penang with a jurisdiction of $500.
-As no cases of this nature happened, owing to the Japanese occupation, Lim had no cases to try for the rest of tenure at Penang.
-There had been a gang, looting the homes of the rich, all over Penang.
-They were caught, taken to the police headquarters, where they were tied up and then publicly beheaded by the lieutenant who had taken over the island.
-There was no serious trouble from anyone after that.